civicrm/civicrm-dev-docs/docs/extensions/payment-processors/index.md

 a Payment-Processor
 Extension](/confluence/display/CRMDOC/Create+a+Payment-Processor+Extension).

-The payment object is used in several places in the CivICRM code base.
+The payment object is used in several places in the CiviCRM code base.
 It's intention is to encapsulate all the details of processing a payment, so it can be used for a simple donation, a recurring series of donations, a payment for a membership, a payment for an event, and some